Dick McKee: Early life

-Paramilitary career
+Military career

 McKee joined the Irish Volunteers in 1913, serving in G Company, Second Battalion of the Dublin Brigade.
-He served in the 1916 Rising in Jacob's Factory, under the command of Thomas MacDonagh.
-McKee was later incarcerated by the British Army in Knutsford Gaol and at the Frongoch internment camp in Wales.
+He served in the 1916 Easter Rising in Jacob's Factory, under the command of Thomas MacDonagh.
+McKee was later incarcerated by the British authorities in Knutsford Gaol and subsequently the Frongoch internment camp in Wales.

 McKee was promoted within the IRA shortly after his release.
-He became Company Captain and then Commandant of the Second Battalion, eventually being placed as Brigadier of the Army's Dublin Brigade.
-He was also active as an ex-officio member of IRA General Headquarters Staff - which included Collins, Richard Mulcahy and Russell.
+He became Company Captain and then Commandant of the Second Battalion, eventually being placed as Brigadier, or the Officer Commanding of the Dublin Brigade.
+He was also active as an ex-officio member of IRA General Headquarters Staff – which included Collins, Richard Mulcahy and Russell.
 He was a prime innovator in the formation of the flying columns along with Mulcahy and Collins.
-He was Director of Training for this duration, though he was jailed again as a political prisoner in Dundalk Jail, in 1918.
+He was Director of Training for this duration, though he was jailed again as a political prisoner in Dundalk Gaol, in 1918.

-McKee had many escapes and close shaves during the Anglo-Irish War - arms raid on Collinstown Aerodrome (now Dublin Airport) in which his unit captured 75 rifles and approximately 15,000 rounds of ammunition and the Kings Inns raid in which his unit captured 25 rifles, two Lewis guns and several thousand rounds of ammunition.
+McKee participated in several IRA operations during the Irish War of Independence, including an arms raid on Collinstown Aerodrome (now Dublin Airport) in which his unit captured 75 rifles and approximately 15,000 rounds of ammunition and the Kings Inns raid in which his unit captured 25 rifles, two Lewis guns and several thousand rounds of ammunition.
 In the final chapter of his revolutionary activism, he was on full-time active service, moving covertly through a network of safe houses.

 He was engaged to May Gibney, a volunteer during the Easter Rising and an active member of Cumann na mBan.
+In January 1920, he resigned from Gills and worked for a time printing the An tÓglach newspaper.
+Eventually he returned to being a full-time Volunteer officer, operating under the nom-de-guerre of 'Fergus'.